rajatjain20/Nagarro-KubernetesAssignmentAdvanced/ReadMe.md

     Now try on Postman again.
 The permission issue must be resolved again.

-### Implementation of persistent storage using Kubernetes PersistentVolumes and PersistentVolumeClaims to ensure data persistence across pod restarts
+### `Bonus Question:` Implementation of persistent storage using Kubernetes PersistentVolumes and PersistentVolumeClaims to ensure data persistence across pod restarts

-- For persistence volume, we have following tags in our db helm chart:
+- For persistence volume, I have added following tags in our db helm chart:

 **`.\Helm Charts\userdataapp_db_chart\values.yaml`**
 <pre>